jarviscanada/jarvis_data_eng_JoonhoMyung/linux_sql/README.md

 ## Scripts

 - `psql_docker.sh`
-    - This script creates docker container and set up the psql instance using docker.
+    - This script creates a docker container and set up the psql instance using docker.
-    - This script is also used to start and stop docker container
+    - This script is also used to start and stop the docker container
 ```
 ./scripts/psql_docker.sh create|start|stop [db_username][db_password]
 ```